 This has not been determined at this time.
 We will study the impact of a name change and make the best decision for the members and the combined credit unions.

 Will I see the same people when I go into my branch?

 Yes.
 Our employees are key to our relationships with you.
-We do not anticipate any changes in staff at this time, so you should see the same faces and receive the same level of service that you are familiar with today when you visit any of the branch locations.
+We do not anticipate any changes in staff or our branch locations, so you should see the same faces and receive the same level of service that you are familiar with today when you visit any of the branch locations.

 What is the timeline and next steps?

 - Both credit unions are engaged in the due diligence process now.
 This includes a deep dive into cultures, financial reports, process, loan files, organization structures, and more.
 After due diligence is completed, both credit unions will need to agree that the partnership should continue.

 - MFCU will seek approval from you, our members, through a voting process that will happen later this year.

 While nothing is changing right now, both organizations will begin the integration process once regulatory and membership approvals are obtained.
 This will likely be completed mid-year of 2021.
 Both organizations will continue to serve members as usual at their combined 26 branch locations during this transition.

 Will the culture change?